marcelo-ghia/NLP-MultiEUREX-multilabel-multiclass-classification/README.md

 Main file: NLP-project-summary.ipynb

-In the folders you can find file for each model type and utility functions needed
+In the folders you can find files for each model type and utility functions needed.
+Our shared library for preprocessing functions are located in the main directory.

 Documents